Rover Resources Center

 The device powers up automatically when it is inserted into the vehicles diagnostic socket.

-When the device powers up it will emit two short tones and flash the orange LED rapidly.
+When the device powers up it will flash the orange LED rapidly.
 A series of checks will then be performed to ensure that the configuration process can commence.

-If these checks pass the device will emit a further 3 short tones before becoming silent and flashing the orange and green LEDs alternately twice a second.
+If these checks pass the device will flash the orange and green LEDs alternately twice a second.
 The device is now ready to configure the vehicle.

-If the checks do not pass the sounder will emit a continuous on / off tone and the LEDs will flash alternately.
+If the checks do not pass the LEDs will flash alternately.

 Selecting a Mode of Operation